researchapps/jupyterlab-git/README.md

 # JupyterLab Git

 This is an example Docker container to test [jupyterlab-git](https://github.com/jupyterlab/jupyterlab-git), which would allow for easy interaction with a git repository from JupyterLab.
-Since Nero is limited to code.stanford.edu, the repository would need to serve content from there (not GitHub).
+The container could connect to whatever git repository endpoints would be allowed anyway, and permissions for the git repository (updating and access) would be controlled by the provider of git.

 ## Build